DNS CNAME Record Lookup

 DNS (Domain Name System) is a service that translates domain names into IP addresses.
-Users can easily remember domain names, but he computers understand IP addresses that’s why we need DNS.
+Users can easily remember domain names, but computers only understand IP addresses that’s why we need DNS.
 For example, without this service, you have to type '18.104.22.168' in your browser instead of www.facebook.com to access Facebook.
 IP - Domain mappings are kept on DNS servers.
 You can query those matches on securityforeveryone.com

-There is two type of IP addresses IPv4, and IPv6.
+There are two types of IP addresses IPv4, and IPv6.
 IPv4 address looks like these:

 IPv6 addressed looks like these (all of them are the same IP):